rtk5/C0D3-FUS10N/WR!T3-U9's/Hydration-Mystery-Writeup.md

 Identify the two-step reaction based on the provided reaction scheme.

 #### Hints:
-- identify the provided reaction steps.
+- Identify the provided reaction steps.
 - Search common hydration reactions in organic chemistry.

 ## Steps: